Akuli/teek/README.md

 ```

-## Developing pythotk
+## Developing teek

-This section contains the commands I use when working on pythotk.
+This section contains the commands I use when working on teek.
 If you
 use windows, replace `python3` with `py`.

 - `python3 -m pip install --user sphinx pytest pytest-cov flit` installs
-  everything you need for developing pythotk.
+  everything you need for developing teek.
 - `python3 -m pytest` runs tests (they are in the `tests` subdirectory).
 It is
   normal to get lots of tiny windows on the screen while running the tests.
 I
   use these pytest options: